steempeople/steempeople.github.io/_posts/account/glory7/2020-03-26_this-is-what-a-top-hive-witness-does-self-comment-voting-and-downvote-retaliation.md

 When HIVE first started, since I was one of the "blacklisted" users who did not get HIVE airdrop, I did not login for a while.
 But later some of Steem neighbors encouraged me to use HIVE at least several time to test, I wrote two short postings after claiming previous rewards (otherwise I didn't have enough RC as my HP is zero).

-And I guess I should stop trying HIVE, as now the top witness with more than 472K power decides to downvotes me, which made my posting rewards zero.
+And I guess I should stop trying HIVE, as now the top witness with more than 472K power decides to downvote me, which made my posting rewards zero.
 I am okay with them going to zero per se, but I feel bad about my neighbors who voted me to make me feel better using HIVE, as their efforts are in vain.

 * gtg's HP: